sani-coop/edx-documentation/en_us/install_operations/source/ecommerce/create_products/create_products_overview.rst

 Creating Products Overview
 ###########################

-The edX platform offers two types of products.
-You create both products in E-Commerce web pages that are similar to the Django administration panel.
+The edX platform offers several types of products.
+You create these products in E-Commerce web pages that are similar to the Django administration panel.

 * Course seats represent enrollment types.
 Each course seat has an associated